U53RW4R3/RemoteKeyStrokes/README.md

 #### Is it strictly only for graphical remote desktops (i.e. RDP, VNC, etc)?

 Not necessarily.
-More features can be added for remote terminals (i.e. SSH, Telnet, etc).
-I haven't figured how to implement it for Telnet since it lacks it's own way to transfer file.
-You can help out to improve it.
+I made it possible for remote terminals such as, Telnet since it lacks it's a feature to transfer files.

 #### Can I use the techniques for my project or other tradecraft for my own arsenal?